Russia’s invasion of Ukraine has led to sanctions from the world community.

 AU is suspending institutional collaborations and terminating agreements with Russian/Belarusian institutions.

-It is therefore no longer possible to enter into new visiting scholar or research stay agreements for staff or PhD students who are employed at or in any way affiliated with Russian or Belarusian universities.
-Research stay agreements that are currently in preparation will be suspended.
+It is therefore no longer possible for staff or PhD students who are employed at or in any way affiliated with Russian or Belarusian universities to enter into new agreements for visiting scholar or research stays.

 Staff and PhD students from Russian/Belarussian institutions who are currently at AU will be allowed to remain and complete their research stay.
 However, it will not be possible to extend this stay beyond the period stated in the current agreement.